Taking care of your eyes is one component of overall health and beauty. A MUST do.

-If we really like some sense of fashion, understanding the experts' advice would help us choose the right frames that best complement our natural features.
-Here are what I believe the top things to remember:
+Understanding experts' advice would help you choose the right frames that best complement your natural features.
+Here are the top things to remember:

-- Our eyes should be set at the center of the frame.
+- The eyes should be set at the center of the frame.
 Of course!

-- Let's go for frames proportionate to the size of our face.
-Smaller frames still are best for smaller faces, while larger frames for larger faces.
+- Go for frames that are proportionate to the size of your face.
+Smaller frames are ideal for smaller faces, while larger frames are for larger faces.

-- The most fashionable tip - frames should always contrast the shape of our face.
+- Frames should always contrast the shape of your face.